-(a) Represents the aggregate number of RSAs granted to the executive, net of forfeitures.
+(a) Represents the aggregate number of RSAs granted to the executive, net of forfeitures, under the 2004 Plan.
 Details regarding these RSAs are provided in the tables and footnotes at "VII.
 Executive Compensation-Summary Compensation-Outstanding Equity Awards at 2006 Fiscal Year-End."